robertjskelton/robertjskelton.github.io/_posts/2018-04-30-$500-bathroom-remodel.markdown

 ![Process](/images/bathroom/process13.jpg)
 ![Process](/images/bathroom/process14.jpg)

 This bathroom doesn't have pull out drawers in the vanity, they're blanks, so there isn't much storage.
 I decided to buy the biggest medicine cabinet I could find, which was 48" x 30".
 It's almost as big as the old mirror was.
 This gives more storage and a more modern look.
 A new vanity light helped as well.
 I installed a dual curved shower curtain holder, so you can hang towels on the outside and people can still shower.
 The toilet paper holder has a storage spot on top for baby wipes.
+Alex was helpful in installing all the new wall hanging hardware.

 ![Done](/images/bathroom/shower.jpg)